syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Visual-Styles.md

 ---
 layout: post
 title: Visual Styles in Windows Forms GridGrouping control | Syncfusion
-description: Learn about Visual Styles support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
+description: Learn about Visual Styles support in Syncfusion Windows Forms GridGrouping control, its elements and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Visual Styles in Windows Forms GridGrouping (GridGroupingControl)
+# Visual Styles in Windows Forms GridGrouping control
 The GridGroupingControl can be displayed with the different themes by using the [GridVisualStyles](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridControl.html#Syncfusion_Windows_Forms_Grid_GridControl_GridVisualStyles) property.
 The following themes are available for GridGroupingControl,

 * Office2003